 The best way to rinse your decanter is by what we call seasoning.
 You rinse it out with some water then a little bit of wine – though perhaps don’t do this if you’re drinking a very expensive wine!
 This gets rid of any impurities in the decanter and gets it ready to use.

-What’s the best way to clean?
+What’s the best way to clean a decanter?

 Carbonated water works the best, because the carbonic acid eats away at any stains in the decanter, so a cheap soda or mineral water is perfect.
 If you wash it soon after use then you won’t need to worry about stains.
 The only exception is if you’ve enjoyed a particularly rowdy dinner party, perhaps simply rinse it and upend a bottle of soda water in to soak overnight.
 This goes for cleaning your glasses too: if in doubt, wash or stack in your machine the next day!